-"Sometimes, people's skills don't translate well," he told reporters, adding that his client suffers from "an image issue".
+"Sometimes, people's skills don't translate well," he told reporters, acknowledging that his client suffers from "an image issue".

 During the trial, the attorney portrayed his client as a misunderstood "nerd" who turned up at work wearing a doctor's "stethoscope and bunny slippers".

-One investor had testified that Shkreli reminded him of the autistic savant played by Dustin Hoffman in the movie Rain Man.
+One investor had testified that Shkreli reminded him of Dustin Hoffman's autistic savant character in the movie Rain Man.

-His attorney quoted a Lady Gaga song title in telling jurors Shkrel "was born this way".
+His defence attorney even quoted a song title by the pop star Lady Gaga to say Shkreli "was born this way".